Abu Nuwas

+Of mixed Arab and Persian heritage, he studied in Basra and al-Kufah, first under the poet Waliba ibn al-Hubab, and later under Khalaf al-Ahmar.
+He also studied the Qur'an, Hadith, and grammar.
+He earned the favour of the Abbasid caliphs Harun ar-Rashid and al-Amin.
+He is best known for his wine poetry, and Diwan, his collected volume of poetry that explored religion, pleasure, and homoeroticism.

 Early life

-Abu Nuwas was born in the province of Ahvaz (modern Khuzestan Province) of the Abbasid Caliphate, either in the city of Ahvaz or one of its adjacent districts.
+Abu Nuwas was born in the province of Ahvaz (modern Khuzestan Province in Iran) of the Abbasid Caliphate, either in the city of Ahvaz or one of its adjacent districts.
 His date of birth is uncertain, he was born sometime between 756 and 758.
-His father was Hani, a Syrian or Persian who had served in the army of the last Umayyad caliph Marwan II (r.
+His father was Hani, an Arab (likely from Damascus) who had served in the army of the last Umayyad caliph Marwan II (r.
 744–750).
 His mother was a Persian named Gulban, whom Hani had met whilst serving in the police force of Ahvaz.
 When Abu Nuwas was 10 years old, his father died.

 In his early childhood Abu Nuwas followed his mother to Basra in lower Iraq where he attended Qur’an school and became a Hafiz at a young age.
 His youthful good looks and innate charisma attracted the attention of the Kufan poet, Abu Usama Waliba ibn al-Hubab al-Asadi, who took Abu Nuwas to Kufa as a young apprentice.
 Waliba recognized in Abu Nuwas his talent as a poet and encouraged him toward this vocation, but was also attracted sexually to the young man and may have had erotic relations with him.
 Abu Nuwas's relationships with adolescent boys when he had matured as a man seem to mirror his own experience with Waliba.

 Work

 Abu Nuwas wrote poetry in multiple genres; his great talent was most recognized in his wine poems and in his hunting poems.
 Abu Nuwas’s diwan, his poetry collection, was divided by genre: panegyric poems, elegies, invective, courtly love poems on men and women, poems of penitence, hunting poems, and wine poems.
-His erotic lyric poetry, which is often homoerotic, is known from over 500 poems and fragments.
+His erotic lyric poetry, which is mostly homoerotic, is known from over 500 poems and fragments.
 He also participated in the well-established Arabic tradition of satirical poetry, which included duels between poets involving vicious exchanges of poetic lampoons and insults.

 Ismail bin Nubakht, one of Nuwas's contemporaries, said:

 "I never saw a man of more extensive learning than Abu Nuwas, nor one who, with a memory so richly furnished, possessed so few books.
 After his death we searched his house, and could only find one book-cover containing a quire of paper, in which was a collection of rare expressions and grammatical observations."